Docs Version 1

 Adding Features

-tag or adding some components to the grid as child elements.
+Turning on features is as easy as adding one attribute to the <zing-grid> tag or adding some components to the grid as child elements.
 ZingGrid comes with many native features, from content filtering and sorting to editing cell/row data and custom-data display.
 All features are optional and can be added on a per-grid basis to allow you to accommodate the individual dataset.
 In this guide, we'll walk you through adding features to your ZingGrid via attributes, tags, and columns.

 Adding Attributes

-.
+The easiest way to add a feature to the grid instance is by adding attributes to <zing-grid>.
 Some features require just the attribute, while others allow you to pass a value to the attribute.

-For example, to add a title to the grid, just add a caption
+For example, to add a title to the grid, just add a caption attribute with your caption text as the value, like so:

 Adding more features is as simple as adding more attributes.
 For example, you can add:

-to add default page sizepage-size-options
+• page-size to add default page size

-to enable toggling between different grid layouts
+• layout to enable toggling between different grid layouts

 You can find the full list of attributes/features available in our API docs.